Medicare vs. Medicaid: The Important Differences to Know

 It's free, simple and secure.

-When you're dual eligible, you can have either Original Medicare or a type of Medicare Advantage plan called a Special Needs Plan which is designed for those who have both Medicare and Medicaid.
+When you're dual-eligible, you can have either Original Medicare (Parts A and B) along with Medicaid or a type of Medicare Advantage plan called a Dual-Eligible Special Needs Plan (D-SNP), which is designed to coordinate coverage between both Medicare and Medicaid.

 Other ways to save if you have Medicare and Medicaid